SrFreitass/srfreitass/README.md

 ##  👨🏽‍💻 About Me:

 Hello!
 I'm a 15-year-old technology enthusiast.
-Currently, I'm focused on improving my skills as a front-end developer, with a strong emphasis on JavaScript, React Native, and ReactJS.
+Currently, I'm focused on improving my skills as a full-stack developer, with a strong emphasis on JavaScript, PHP, Laravel, and ReactJS.
 My goal is to become a full-stack developer and eventually pursue a career as a software engineer.
 I'm always eager to learn and stay up-to-date with the latest advancements in the tech industry. 💻

 ## 💻 Tech Stack: